Singh45ameya/Fleet-Management-Dashboard/README.md

   - Trailer Type: Dry, Fridge, Reefer
   - Truck Types: Box, Semi-Trailer, Tractor, Trailer

+## How to Use
+1. **Download the Project**: Clone this repository or download the ZIP file.
+2. **Open the Power BI File**: Open the `.pbix` file in Power BI Desktop.
+3. **Explore the Dashboard: Interact with the visualizations and analyze the data.

 ## Measures and Formulas Used

 **Date Table**: